lyonsno/SEC3ENGINE/README.md

 ```

 > Note: The Python `playwright` package is optional and may not install in restricted environments.
 Install it (and run `playwright install`) on a machine with network access if you want to run the helper locally.

+## Development notes
+- Assets and shaders are loaded relative to the repository root; serving over HTTP avoids CORS and local file access issues.
+- The engine JavaScript is split between `js/core` (scene and renderer plumbing) and `js/math` utilities; third-party helpers live in `js/3party`.
+- Sample models (Sponza, spheres, planes, cube world) reside under `Sec3Engine/models/` and are referenced by the demo HTML pages.

 ## Troubleshooting
 - Use a modern browser with WebGL enabled; if assets fail to load, confirm you’re serving over HTTP rather than `file://`.